Jorge Cañete

 Jorge Cañete (born 1970) is a Swiss interior designer, born in Geneva and of Catalan and Andalusian origin.
-He has received several awards including the 2014 Interior Designer of the Year Award in 2014.
+He has received several awards including the 2014 Interior Designer of the Year Award from Luxurious.

 Career

 After a career in luxury products during which he took part in marketing Luxe watches in Asia and helped launch perfumes for Emanuel Ungaro and Bvlgari, Jorge Cañete managed the international development of the perfumes Thierry Mugler and Azzaro.
 After several years of traveling the world, he decided to study interior design.

 He graduated in “Interior Design” from London Metropolitan University and undertook several projects in architects’ studios in Rome and Geneva.
 In 2006, he founded his own studio, Interior Design Philosophy in Switzerland.
 He initially worked in Geneva and then moved to St-Légier, before settling in the chateau of St-Saphorin sur Morges in the Swiss canton of Vaud in 2013.

 Jorge Cañete and his company Interior Design Philosophy studio are active worldwide, in private homes, public institutions (museums), stores, stands for watchmaker brands and even at events such as the inaugural gala of the charity World Cancer2.
 Jorge Cañete’s work always bears a style characterised by poetry that expertly blends memory and modernity.

 He has curated several exhibitions, which notably include: